Best Solar Design Software in India for 2026

 1. Reslink

 Reslink is a mobile-first solar design and EPC workflow platform built for solar companies that need to move faster from site assessment to final proposal.
-Unlike desktop-first solar design tools, Reslink enables EPC teams to create 3D solar designs directly on a phone using satellite imagery, roof modelling, shadow analysis, panel placement, energy simulation, and proposal automation in one connected workflow.
+It works exactly as seamlessly on desktop as it does on mobile, this isn't a stripped-down field version of a desktop tool, EPC teams get the full 3D design workflow, satellite imagery, roof modelling, shadow analysis, panel placement, energy simulation, and proposal automation, on a phone, a tablet, or a desktop, with identical capability.

-The platform supports projects from residential rooftops to C&I, open access, and utility-scale ground-mount systems up to 1 GW in a single go.
+The platform supports projects from residential rooftops to C&I, open access, and utility-scale ground-mount systems from 3 kW to 1 GW in a single platform.
 EPC teams can generate client-ready proposals with ROI calculations, payback analysis, generation reports, shadow analysis, CAPEX/OPEX models, and bank-ready documentation, helping them present a stronger technical and financial case during customer conversations.

 Reslink also connects design with execution through automated BOE, Bills of Structure, SLD reports, layout drawings, string drawings, BESS simulation, load analysis, and BOM-led planning.
 This makes Reslink more than a solar design software.
 It functions as an operating layer for EPCs, connecting design, proposal generation, financial modelling, documentation, procurement planning, and project execution in one platform.